 Helen’s testimony, as well as that of ex-wife Jess, changed everything and allowed all the pieces to fall into place.
-The jury believed Helen and she is now free.
-She’s been awarded custody of her two sons Henry and baby Jack.
+The jury believed Helen and she is now free with custody of her two sons.
 If social media is anything to go by I’m not the only one feeling a huge sense of relief.
 But something has been nagging at my conscience.
 I can’t stop thinking about Kaz.

 Kaz was the friend that Helen made in the mother and baby unit while she waited for her trial.
 Kaz was rough at the edges and the antithesis of middle class Helen, but they soon discovered how much they had in common.
 More precisely they each knew how much pain the other had suffered and understood.
 We don’t know her full back story but Kaz represents, for me, all those women who find themselves in a place they don’t want to be.

 It is Kaz who finally tells Helen that she has to speak out:

 After all the pussy footing around, the coaxing, the gentle probing it was exactly what we wanted to hear.
 Kaz had said it for all of us.
 Sometimes the educated and liberal minded chattering classes simply miss the point.
 It’s the blunt honesty of life experience that cuts through all the sham.
 Kaz was able to give Helen that push, the confidence to admit what had happened to her.
 She was a vital part of the story but it’s moved on and we don’t know her fate, perhaps we never will.

 The Archers handled this story brilliantly and has been universally praised for raising awareness about coercive control in relationships.
 Women’s Aid were involved with the writers and during the trial itself social media was awash with hashtags #FreeHelen and #Solidaritea alongside selfies of BBC presenters drinking tea.
 But now that Helen is free how do we maintain the momentum and ensure that all women know how and where to turn for help?